Logo

 Default 125

-S43 Contact ID Handshake Tone Validation Timer – S43 sets the time allotted for the CH1724 to complete handshaking in the Contact ID mode.
+S43 Contact ID Handshake Tone Validation Time: Register S43 governs the time the CH1724 allows to complete handshaking in the Contact ID mode.

 Range: 0 to 255